robertknight/qt-signal-tools/README.md

 ### QtCallbackProxy

-QtCallbackProxy provides a way to invoke QtCallback objects when an object emits a signal.
+QtCallbackProxy provides a way to invoke callbacks when an object emits a signal or receives a particular type of event.
+The callbacks can be signals and slots (via `QtCallback`) or arbitrary functions using `tr1::function`.

 This provides a way to pass additional arguments than those provided by the signal to a slot when the signal is emitted.

-In Qt 5 with C++11 support this is made much easier by the ability to connect signals to lambdas and functions (or via Qt 5 with tr1::bind and tr1::function);
+In Qt 5 with C++11 support this is made much easier by the ability to connect signals to lambdas and functions (or via Qt 5 with `tr1::bind` and `tr1::function`);

 QtCallbackProxy emulates this for Qt 4.